Skip to main content

 Harrison Candlin – Vagary

 In Danish, hygge means creating a warm atmosphere and enjoying the good things in life with good people.
 But you don’t need to travel to Scandinavia to enjoy it.
 Still at Freycinet is one of Tasmania’s best romantic winter getaways; a Nordic-inspired, architecturally designed escape with gob-smacking views of the Hazards mountains, right on the doorstep of Coles Bay and Freycinet National Park.
-Winter is the perfect time to practice the "Nordic cycle" using the private sauna and outdoor shower area, or add-on some aromatic mulled wine provisions when booking your stay to warm up from within.
+Winter is the perfect time to practice the "Nordic cycle" using the private sauna and outdoor shower area.

 In a country where few buildings are more than 200 years old, it’s rare to see ruins, especially those as confronting as Port Arthur Historic Site.
 Visiting this UNESCO World Heritage-listed convict site at night adds to the eeriness.
 Keep hold of your partner as you poke around evocative remains, intact cottages and brutal reminders of incarceration.
 Experienced guides will recount tales of the paranormal documented from convict times to the modern day, while leading you through one of Australia’s darkest and most haunted corners.
 After your tour, tuck in for the night inside a safari tent set up for stargazing at the nearby NRMA Port Arthur Holiday Park: private outdoor bath included.